Bekkelien/tinytorrent/README.md

 - [ ] Add multi port support for Http/s trackers # 6881-6889 Ports
 - [ ] Manager to put logic inn and clean up logic as much as possible
 - [ ] Implement IPv6 for udp and http tracker
+- [ ] Allow all peer_id that is reasonable as long as verification is okay
+- [ ] Will fail if all tracker protocols are'nt supported

 #### Alternative fixes
 ```Python